Sainte-Anne River (Beaupré)

-Ste-Anne-du-Nord River is a tributary of the northwest shore of the Saint Lawrence River where it flows at the height of Beaupré.
+Sainte-Anne River ([sɛ̃t an]) or Sainte-Anne du Nord River ([sɛ̃t an dy nɔʁ]) is a tributary of the northwest shore of the Saint Lawrence River where it flows at the height of Beaupré.
 This river flows in Capitale-Nationale, in the province of Quebec, Canada.
 The river passes through Canyon Sainte-Anne before joining the Saint Lawrence River at Beaupré.

 Geography

 Rivière Sainte-Anne is a river in the Capitale-Nationale region.
 It has a length of 72,2 km, covers a basin of 1077 km2 and has an average flow of 26 m3/s.
 The river finds its source at Lac de la Tour in Grands-Jardins National Park.
 From there, it flows south and ends at Beaupré, opposite Île d'Orléans, 35 km northeast of Quebec City in the St. Lawrence River.

 In Saint-Ferréol-les-Neiges are the Seven Chutes, falls which in many cases are 128 m high.
 Then the river crosses the Canyon Sainte-Anne, a gorge with a length of 10 km.
 At its end, in Saint-Joachim is the Sainte-Anne waterfall, 74 m high.